tidbcloud/serverless-js/README.md

-# TiDB Cloud Serverless Driver for JavaScript
+d# TiDB Cloud Serverless Driver for JavaScript

 This driver is for serverless and edge compute platforms that require HTTP external connections, such as Vercel Edge Functions or Cloudflare Workers.